 Conference USA Scholar Athletes of the Year

-Three North Texas students were named Scholar Athlete of the Year honorees at the end of the 2013-14 season.
+Three North Texas students were named Scholar Athlete of the Year honorees at the end of the 2015-16 season.
 The Mean Green's cross country's Bryce McAndrew, men's golf's Cory Churchman, and track & field's Connor Bey were among the 18 student-athletes who received the award.
 The three award winners ties for the most honorees at North Texas since joining the C-USA.

 The C-USA Scholar Athlete of the Year awards is presented to the top student-athletes in each conference-sponsored sport.
 The award is based on academic achievement (GPA), athletic achievement and service.
-North Texas had the second-highest number of student-athletes qualify with three behind Charlotte's five.
+North Texas had the second-highest number of student-athletes qualify with three behind Marshall's four.